 goals.
 SIPs offer rupee-cost averaging as the investment is done regularly and periodically.
 This helps to reduce the volatility in mutual fund returns.

 Public Provident Fund (PPF)) – The PPF scheme is a government-backed long-term saving scheme.
-It is one of the safest investment instruments.
+It is one of the safest investment instruments and it can also be linked with your savings account.

 PPF enjoys an ‘Exempt-Exempt-Exempt (E-E-E)’ status.
 This means, contributions are eligible for tax deduction under Section 80C, the interest earned is tax-free and maturity proceeds are exempt from tax.